AldieNightStar/el_js/README.md

 // Get items by name
 store.get('a');

-// Get variable by name
+// Make variable by name
-let v = store.variable('a')
+// Under the hood it works as get/set let v = store.variable('a')
 v.set(123);
 v.get();
-v.isNull(); // Returns true if variable is null or undefined
+v.isNull();    // Returns true if variable is null or undefined v.inital(val); // If variable is null then default 'val' will be set
 ```